amnesia2k/create-express-server/README.md

 ## Contributing 🤝

-We welcome contributions from the community to make XStack CLI even more powerful and versatile!
+We welcome contributions from the community to make Express Server CLI even more powerful and versatile!
 If you're interested in helping out, please follow these guidelines:

 - 🌟 **Fork the Repository**: Start by forking the `create-express-server` repository to your personal GitHub account.
 - 🌿 **Create a New Branch**: Before making any changes, create a new branch for your feature or bug fix: `git checkout -b feature/your-awesome-feature` or `git checkout -b bugfix/fix-that-bug`.